cardboard-iguana/cardboard-iguana.com/log/2022-04-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 Additional Hydra options:

-* `-s` — Specify a non-default port.
+* `-s` - Specify a non-default port.
-* `-V` — Verbose.
+* `-V` - Verbose.
 Also use `-vV` for something more verbose, or `-d` for debugging output.
-* `-t` — Specify the number of parallel attempts.
+* `-t` - Specify the number of parallel attempts.

-Note that Hydra doesn’t stop automatically after a password is found.
+Note that Hydra doesn't stop automatically after a password is found.

 * [Using Hydra](../notes/hydra.md)